menu icon

 Our no-sew Halloween sock gnomes are so cute and easy!
 They take less than 10 minutes to make and can be made with many different sock prints!

-You might also like our sock pumpkins or our felt Halloween candy pouches!
+You might also like our 10-minute sock pumpkins, easy velvet pumpkins, or felt Halloween candy pouches!

-This is a great project for mismatched socks!
+1. Use mismatched socks.
+This is an excellent project for mismatched socks!
 I found my socks at Target.
 Walmart and Dollar Tree also sell inexpensive patterned socks during Halloween.
 You can use an ankle sock for the body, but definitely use a crew sock for the hat.
 The banded edge is perfect for the hat since it's a finished edge and squeezes onto the gnome's head just right.
-If you'd like a really long and droopy hat you can use a knee-high sock.
+If you'd like a really long and droopy hat, you can use a knee-high sock.

-After making this project you'll have two unmatched socks.
+2. Save leftover socks for future gnomes.
+After making this project, you'll have two unmatched socks.
 Save them for a later date or make a couple of extra gnomes to give as gifts!

 two socks, scissors, bead, stuffing, rice, scissors